idfive/Developer-Documentation/docs/accelerator/initialization.md

 - Use the terminus site clone to copy the Accelerator projects’s dev environment to your new projects dev environment.
 - `terminus site:clone idfive-accelerator.dev your-new-idfive-project.dev`
 - It may take a few minutes before you’re able to see it after it is done.

+## Copying a new project to your local machine.

+If you use `lando init` to copy the project from pantheon to your local machine, lando will automatically update your lando.yml to an updated machine site name and id.
+However if you clone the site to your machine using git, the cloned site’s lando.yml site will be identical to the original site.
+So be sure to change it, manually, to a new name as this can cause many issues both locally and remotely.